browserpass/browserpass-extension/.github/ISSUE_TEMPLATE.md

 ---

-If you are seeing "Error: Specified native messaging host not found", have you followed [Configuring browsers](https://github.com/browserpass/browserpass-native#configure-browsers) documentation section?
+If you are seeing "Error: Specified native messaging host not found", have you followed [Configure browsers](https://github.com/browserpass/browserpass-native#configure-browsers) documentation section?

 ---